andrewbrg/deb-dev-machine/README.md

 sudo apt install -y wget && bash <(wget -qO- https://raw.githubusercontent.com/andrewbrg/deb-dev-machine/master/setup.sh);
 ```

-This script can be run via the terminal and will get a fresh Debian (Stretch or Buster) installation up and running with most (if not all) of the dev tools you would require.
+This script can be run via the terminal and will get a fresh Debian 10 (Buster) installation up and running with most (if not all) of the dev tools you would require.

-Tested on Debian installations as well as the ChromeOS Crostini Debian containers. **Total installation size including the OS itself is ~6.5GB**
+Tested on Debian 10 installations as well as the ChromeOS Crostini Debian 10 containers. **Total installation size including the OS itself is ~6.5GB**

 You can expect the following to be automatically installed and readily accessible: